HOW MUCH IS YOUR BICYCLE ACCIDENT INJURY WORTH?

 In a collision between a bicycle and a motor vehicle, the vehicle always wins.
 Bicyclists are what the law calls “vulnerable road users,” or those at the highest risk of injury in an accident.
 Even with bicycle helmets, bicyclists can sustain serious and life-threatening injuries in collisions with vehicles.
 Common bike accident injuries include broken bones, road rash, head and brain injuries, crush injuries, and internal organ damage.
-If you or someone you love was recently involved in a bicycle accident in California, come to The Law Office of Arash Khorsandi.
+If you or someone you love was recently involved in a bicycle accident in California, come to Arash Law.
 We have experience representing clients in these scenarios.

 Bicyclist Rights and Responsibilities